foundersandcoders/handlebars-hapi-intro-workshop/README.md

 In order to use Handlebars with hapi, we need to:
 1. **Firstly**, load the `vision` module as a plugin that adds template rendering support to hapi
 2. **Secondly**, register the `handlebars` module as the engine responsible for rendering templates with an extension of `.html`
-*Note: Handlebars support their own file extension `.hbs` that is equivalent to `.html`.
-Either extension can be used but the `.hbs` files have the advantage of syntax highlighting in Atom. *
+*Note*: Handlebars support their own file extension `.hbs` that is equivalent to `.html`.
+Either extension can be used but the `.hbs` files have the advantage of syntax highlighting in your code editor.
 3. **Thirdly**, we need to tell the server where our files are located based on our view configuration.

 ### Dive into coding